Density of reflection resonances in one-dimensional disordered Schr\"odinger operators: Numerical evaluation of resonance density

 The differences between exact and parametric resonances can also be observed on the level of the densities of resonance widths.
-Figure~\figref{engam} shows numerically computed densities $\rho(\Gamma,\mathcal{\tilde E})$ in the ballistic regime from root finding [\Figref{engam}(a)], from \Eqnref{Heffconeig} [\Figref{engam}(b)], and from \Eqnref{Heffpareig} [\Figref{engam}(c)].
-We observe significant differences between the densities, in particular for large $\Gamma$ and in the bulk of the spectrum, around $\mathcal{E}=0$.
-Outside the ballistic regime, the picture is entirely different: Figure~\figref{engam2} shows the same densities, but for $\eps=0.25$.
-In this case, the densities in \Figsref{engam2}(a)--(c) are practically indistinguishable.
+To highlight the differences, we focus on the narrow region around $\mathcal{\tilde E}\approx0$ where both approximation schemes are expected to be quite accurate.
+Figure~\figref{engam} shows {the} numerically computed densities $\rho(\Gamma,\mathcal{\tilde E})$ for $\mathcal{\tilde E}\approx0$ in the ballistic regime from root finding [\Figref{engam}(a)], from \Eqnref{Heffconeig} [\Figref{engam}(b)], and from \Eqnref{Heffpareig} [\Figref{engam}(d)].
+We observe significant differences between the densities, in particular for large $\Gamma$ and in a very small region around $\mathcal{\tilde E}=0$. {This is reflected in the $L^1$ distances between the exact and (improved) parametric resonance densities shown as functions of $\mathcal{\tilde E}$ in \Figsref{engam}(c) and \figref{engam}(e).
+These distances reach values of the order of unity very close to $\mathcal{\tilde E}=0$.}

+Outside the ballistic regime, the picture is {notably} different: Figure~\figref{engam2} shows the same densities, but for ${\loc}=0.25$.
+In this case, the densities in \Figsref{engam2}(a), {\figref{engam2}(b), and \figref{engam2}(d)} are practically indistinguishable. {Consequently, the $L^1$ distances between the exact and (improved) parametric resonance densities, shown in \Figsref{engam2}(c) and \figref{engam2}(e), are substantially smaller than in \Figref{engam}, of the order of $0.1$.
+In both \Figsref{engam} and \figref{engam2}, i.e., both within and outside the ballistic regime, the densities of improved parametric resonances are consistently closer to the densities of exact resonances, cf. \Figsref{engam}(c) and \figref{engam}(e), as well as \Figsref{engam2}(c) and \figref{engam2}(e).}

 We conclude that parametric resonances represent useful approximations for the exact resonances at large system size.
 The improved parametric resonances based on \Eqnref{Heffconeig} are consistent to first order in $\tilde E$ and are significantly more accurate than the standard parametric resonances based on \Eqnref{Heffpareig}, whilst retaining the computational advantages of dealing with a regular eigenvalue problem.